suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 10*

 **i)	Ordinal variables (8 variables)**
-From the description of the dataset, we understand that the following variables are ordinal in nature as the survey questionnaire required individuals to select a rating for their answers based on a number scale.
-We have cross checked this through examination of their distribution.
+From the description of the dataset, I understand that the following variables are ordinal in nature as the survey questionnaire required individuals to select a rating for their answers based on a number scale.
+I have cross checked this through examination of their distribution.
 As such, the level of these variables was updated to ordinal.
 {{< img src="/posts/projects/05_predict/images/fig11.png" align="left" >}}
 *Figure 11*

 **ii)	Hhs_geo_region variable**
 Hhs_geo_region distribution revealed a random string of text.
 According to the dataset description, respondents’ residences were classified using a 10-region geographic classification defined by the US Dept of Health and Human Services (HHS).
-However, we reviewed the 10 regions of HHS and was unable to clearly identify these 10 regions.
-Additionally, we tried to identify these regions by reviewing the documentations for the NHFS 2009 .
-Hence, we have excluded these variables from our model on basis of the garbage in, garbage out (GIGO) concept - poor data quality will affect the accuracy of our model.
+However, I reviewed the [10 regions of HHS](https://www.hhs.gov/about/agencies/iea/regional-offices/index.html) and was unable to clearly identify these 10 regions.
+Additionally, I tried to identify these regions by reviewing the documentations for the NHFS 2009 .
+Hence, I have excluded these variables from my model on basis of the garbage in, garbage out (GIGO) concept - poor data quality will affect the accuracy of my model.
 {{< img src="/posts/projects/05_predict/images/fig15.png" align="left" >}}
 *Figure 12*